 His life was greatly affected by his World War II experience as a tail gunner during 55 missions over Italy.
 One of his missions destroyed the Benedictine abbey at Monte Cassino, the oldest monastery in the Western world.
 He struggled with depression in his later years, and he took his own life in 1996.

 The book selection for the May 5 meeting will be “The DaVinci Code” by Dan Brown.

 Anyone interested in the book club may contact Lucy Hutchens, 208-739-6954, or Marge Mitchell, 208-739-6777.

-Note: Review information was excerpted from online Kirkus Reviews and The Bookish Elf.
+Note: Review information is excerpted from Goodreads, Litlovers, and Amazon online.

 EXCELLENCE IN JOURNALISM – Available for $5 a month.
 Subscribe to the digital service of the Enterprise and get the very best in local journalism.
 We report with care, attention to accuracy, and an unwavering devotion to fairness.
 Get the kind of news you’ve been looking for – day in and day out from the Enterprise.